Oleksandr Zinchenko (footballer): Arsenal

 On 22 July 2022, Zinchenko signed for Premier League club Arsenal on a long-term contract for a reported fee of £30 million, potentially rising to £32 million in add-ons.
 On 5 August, he made his club debut and registered his first assist with the club, in a 2–0 away win against Crystal Palace in the Premier League.

 On 18 February 2023, Zinchenko scored his first Arsenal and Premier League goal, which was Arsenal's second in an eventual 4–2 win away over Aston Villa.
 This result helped Zinchenko's Gunners build their lead at the top of the Premier League.
 However, Arsenal finished second behind his former club Manchester City, despite being on top for the majority of the 2022–23 season.
 On 20 September 2023, he played his first Champions League match for Arsenal in a 4–0 win against his former club PSV.
 On 12 March 2025, Zinchenko scored his first goal of the 2024–25 season and his first UEFA Champions League goal in the second leg of the round of 16 tie against his former club PSV Eindhoven, which Arsenal won 9–3 on aggregate to advance to the quarter-finals.

 Nottingham Forest

 On 1 September 2025, Zinchenko signed for fellow Premier League club Nottingham Forest on a season-long loan deal.

+Ajax

+On 1 February 2026, Zinchenko signed for Eredivisie club Ajax for the coming six months.
+He sustained a knee injury during his second match against Fortuna Sittard, which ruled him out for the rest of the season.
+Later that season, he left the club after his contract expired on 30 June.